jcollings/wp-checksum/README.md

 Wordpress Checksum Generator
 ================
-Wordpress Checksum Generator is a wordpress plugin that allows you to add links to related media, you can customize what can be linked to from the plugins settings menu.
+Wordpress Checksum Generator is a wordpress plugin that keeps track of file modifications

 Installation
 ------------